 Your prospects and clients need to be educated on how your services work, and why it’s beneficial for them to buy into your recurring services.
 Instead of immediately trying to close the sale, focus on increased awareness and education about the services you offer.

-eBook - Ready to Sell Cloud Services?
-Win More Deals
+eBook - Get My Guide Win More Cloud Deals

 It’s particularly important to make sure you offer solid information for trickier practice areas, like cloud services.
 Not only does it help your prospects and clients see the value in it for them, it also helps to establish your business as a trusted technology provider who’s in-the-know about the latest industry movements.

 Utilize professional marketing tools to deliver impactful marketing messages that build up the knowledge base around your value-added services.
 Then use that same too to measure and analyze your marketing efforts so you can figure out what worked, and what needs improvement for next time.